mcboyd/EC601-Retail-Imager/README.md

 - C++ is faster, but more cumbersome and slower to code

 #### Single Image feature extraction: Sift (or ORB)
-Comparison of SURF SIFT and ORB
+Comparison of SURF SIFT and ORB:
-Number of feature points detected: SURF > ORB > SIFT Detection time: ORB>SURF>SIFT
+- Number of feature points detected: SURF > ORB > SIFT
-Scaling: SIFT>SURF>ORB
-Rotation: SIFT>ORB~SURF
+- Detection time: ORB > SURF > SIFT
+- Scaling: SIFT > SURF > ORB
+- Rotation: SIFT > ORB~SURF

 All in all, the SIFT is the best algorithm for our project.
 This is because that the most important part is attached to the performance when deal with the scaled or rotated images rather than the detection speed.